 diversity in our art and books — especially for kids.”
 Whitney Quesenbery, Center for Civic Design, 5/25/14 https://plus.google.com/+WhitneyQuesenbery/posts/D5A6nLWrms3

 The Heart of Applebutter Hill received pre-publication recommendations from professionals in education, rehabilitation and the arts, as a valuable tool for secondary and college-level diversity and anti-bullying initiatives.
 Their comments are at: http://donnawhill.com/recommenders-of-the-heart-of-applebutter-hill-from-professionals-in-education-rehabilitation-the-arts/

 Read the “Introduction to The Heart of Applebutter Hill for Educators” by Dr. Karen Squier, O.D.
 (Chicago Lighthouse) at:http://donnawhill.com/intro-to-the-heart-of-applebutter-hill-for-educators/

 Meet the Author of The Heart of Applebutter Hill

 Invite Donna W. Hill to be a guest speaker for workshops, seminars and classes.
 Topics include writing, songwriting, anti-bullying and mainstreaming students with visual impairments.
 Write to her using the “Contact” link on this page.

 Accessibility Issues for People Using Screen Readers

-Meanwhile, here’s a “temporary” solution.
+Screen reader users, there are significant issues with Word Press’s “Leave a Reply” form – which is labeled on this site “So, What Do You Think?”Here’s a “temporary” solution.
 Every page and post now has a link labeled “Accessible Comment Form for Screen Reader Users.”
-It does not link directly to the automated comments system.
-However, it will be sent to me, and I will have it posted on your behalf.
+It will be sent to me, and I will post it on your behalf.
 The URL is: http://donnawhill.com/accessible-comment-form-for-screen-reader-users-3